 Change failure rate represents the percent of changes or releases that result in downtime, degraded service, or rollbacks.
 With your deployment data in Cortex, it’s easy to find the ratio of rollbacks to deploys, which is your change failure rate.

 Because you also have your whole event timeline in Cortex, you can filter on specific types of rollbacks and deploys to get a more granular look.
-For example, you can tag events to distinguish between automated and failure-based rollbacks and filter your query accordingly.
+You can tag events to distinguish between automated and failure-based rollbacks, and filter your query accordingly.

 With this metric in particular, consider whether you want to set a specific goal or promote a particular outcome.
 Promoting a goal of 0% failure may lead developers to work more slowly or release fewer changes, so you may incentivize the wrong behavior in the process.
 Change failures are inevitable, so rather than set a goal of 0% like we did, you might evaluate how many of your rollbacks were automated and how many were manual.
 If the majority of your rollbacks are automated, that might indicate your teams are leveraging good tools that quickly detect outages, roll back changes, and improve your MTTR in the process.